 Virginia Tech Corps of Cadets to commemorate Veterans Day

-The corps will also be holding two vigil ceremonies to honor our nation’s veterans.
-Arnold Air Society, a professional service organization in Air Force ROTC, will be holding a 24-hour vigil at the Rock on Upper Quad from midnight Thursday to midnight Friday.
-Two cadets will be posted as guards and will change every half an hour.
-Volunteers from the entire Corps of Cadets will take turns.
+In addition, the corps will be holding two vigil ceremonies to honor our nation’s veterans.
+Arnold Air Society, in coordination with the cadet regiment, will be holding a 24-hour vigil at the Rock on the upper quad from midnight Monday to midnight Tuesday.
+Two cadets will be posted as guards and will change every hour.

-The second vigil will be located at the War Memorial.
-Echo Company will hold a 48-hour vigil from midnight Wednesday to midnight Friday.
+The second vigil will be located at the War Memorial Pylons.
+Echo Company will hold a 48-hour vigil from midnight Sunday to midnight Tuesday.
 Two cadets will be posted as guards at the cenotaph and will change every hour.
-All current and many former members of Echo Company will participate in the vigil.
+All current members of Echo as well as alumni Army Second Lieutenant Nick Nelson and Coast Guard Reservist Patrick Meier will participate in the vigil.
+Nelson and Meier are both Virginia Tech Corps of Cadets alumni, Class of 2008.